niklasnolte/ai-nuclear/README.md

 ## Slurm
 Snakemake can run with slurm, you need to set only a few things:
-If you want to run on GPUs, set `SN_GPU` in config.py.
+If you want to run on GPUs, set `SM_GPU` in config.py.
 Adjust the slurm extra parameters in `Snakefile` to match your specifications, mostly the partition.
 Make a slurm config file for snakemake, example: `~/.config/snakemake/slurm_gpu/config.yaml`: